Announcement Type: New.

 Describe the organizational structure of the Tribe and their ability to manage the proposed project.
-Include resumes or position descriptions of key staff showing requisite experience and expertise and, where applicable, include resumes and scope of work for consultants that demonstrate experience and expertise relevant to the project.
+Include resumes or position descriptions of key staff showing requisite experience and expertise and, where applicable, include Start Printed Page 16877resumes and scope of work for consultants that demonstrate experience and expertise relevant to the project.

 Submit a line-item budget with a narrative justification for all expenditures identifying reasonable and allowable costs necessary to accomplish the goals and objectives as outlined in the project narrative.